-The EIT Law imposes a uniform tax rate of 25% on all PRC enterprises, including foreign-invested enterprises, and eliminates or modifies most of the tax exemptions, reductions and preferential treatments available under the previous tax laws and regulations.
-Under the EIT law, enterprises that were established before March 16, 2007 and already enjoy preferential tax treatments will (i) in the case of preferential tax rates, continue to enjoy the tax rates that will be gradually increased to the new tax rates within five years from January 1, 2008 or (ii) in the case of preferential tax exemptions or reductions for a specified term, continue to enjoy the preferential tax holiday until the expiration of such term.
+The CIT Law imposes a uniform tax rate of 25% on all PRC enterprises, including foreign-invested enterprises, and eliminates or modifies most of the tax exemptions, reductions and preferential treatments available under the previous tax laws and regulations.
+Under the CIT Law, enterprises that were established before March 16, 2007 and already enjoyed preferential tax treatments (i) in the case of preferential tax rates, continued to enjoy such tax rates that were gradually increased to the new tax rates within five years from January 1, 2008 or (ii) in the case of preferential tax exemptions or reductions for a specified term, continue to enjoy the preferential tax holiday until the expiration of such term.

-Zhejiang Jinko was designated by relevant local authorities as a "High and New Technology Enterprise" under the EIT Law, and it is subject to a preferential tax rate of 15% for the years ended December 31, 2013 and 2014.
+Zhejiang Jinko was designated by relevant local authorities as a "High and New Technology Enterprise" under the CIT Law, and it is subject to a preferential tax rate of 15% for the years ended December 31, 2013 and 2014.
 We cannot assure you that Zhejiang Jinko will continue to qualify as a "High and New Technology Enterprise" when it is subject to reevaluation in the future.
-In addition, there are uncertainties on how the EIT Law and its implementation rules will be enforced, and whether its future implementation may be consistent with its current interpretation.
-If the EIT rates of some of our PRC subsidiaries increase, our financial condition and results of operations would be materially and adversely affected.
+In addition, there are uncertainties on how the CIT Law and its Implementation Rules will be enforced, and whether its future implementation may be consistent with its current interpretation.
+If the CIT rates of some of our PRC subsidiaries increase, our financial condition and results of operations would be materially and adversely affected.

-We face uncertainty with respect to indirect transfers of equity interests in PRC resident enterprises by their non-PRC holding companies.
+We face uncertainty with respect to indirect transfers of equity interests in PRC tax resident enterprises by their non-PRC holding companies.